Marco-Congedo/FourierAnalysis.jl/docs/src/coherence.md

 are function of frequency, whereas in the time-frequency domain they are functions of both time and frequency.

-Finally, for time-frequency data let ``w`` denote non-negative weights normalized so that their average is 1.
-Those are weights for the pairs on which the averages are computed.
+Finally, let ``w`` denote non-negative weights normalized so that their average is 1.
+Those are weights for the windows on which the averages are computed.
-Setting all weights equal to 1, gives the unweighted version of all measures, which is the only supported option in the FD, since therein the average is taken across windows and since windows segmentation is arbitrary, weighting is usually meaningless.
+Setting all weights equal to 1, gives the unweighted version of all measures, which is the only supported option in the FD, since therein windows segmentation is arbitrary and weighting windows is usually meaningless.

 All kinds of coherences estimated in *FourierAnalysis* are summarized in the following table: